-Welcome to Show Hope's Hope for the Journey Conference!
-We are honored and overjoyed to have you with us for our fourth annual conference.
-We know all too well just how busy your days are, with schedules chock-full of obligations on top of your family's daily needs and routines.
-So we do not take lightly your commitment to walk through the Hope for the Journey Conference, as you seek to love and care well for the children and teenagers entrusted to you and your community.
+Welcome to Show Hope's Hope for the Journey!
+We are honored to have you with us.
+We know all too well just how busy your days are, with schedules full of obligations on top of your family's daily needs and routines.
+So we do not take lightly your commitment to walk through the Hope for the Journey resource, as you seek to love and care well for the children and teenagers entrusted to you and your community.